-

 Expatriates taking up employment in the province of Quebec will be subject to comprehensive rules and in some cases visa requirements.
 Expatriates leaving the province of Quebec to take up employment in a foreign country will also be subject to comprehensive rules.
 Raymond Chabot Grant Thornton’s Expatriate tax team can help expatriates and their employers in dealing with the Canadian and Quebec tax, including withholdings, employment visa requirements and departure tax rules.

-In particular, Raymond Chabot Grant Thornton can assist expatriates and their employers in identifying Canadian and Quebec tax planning opportunities, review tax equalisation policies and provide compliance services regarding the many Canadian and Quebec tax filing requirements.
+In particular, Raymond Chabot Grant Thornton can assist expatriates and their employers in identifying Canadian and Quebec tax planning opportunities, review tax equalization policies and provide compliance services regarding the many Canadian and Quebec tax filing requirements.

 Click on each of the areas below to expand for more information: